FaceMatch2025/FaceMatch/README.md

 **Prerequisites:**

-You have to log in on google colab and on google drive with the account provided and not your personal one.
 - Google Colab account : projetinfo2025@gmail.com	password : INFOPROJET2025!
 - Google Drive account with access to the shared project folder (same account as the Google Colab one)

 **Steps:**

-1. **Access Google Colab:** You have to go on the file FaceMatchFinal.ipynb file in the github and click on the "open in colab" file.
+1. **Access Google Colab:** You have to click on the FaceMatchFinal.ipynb file in the github and click on "open in colab".
 You will then have access to the whole code divided in three cells.
+WARNING : You have to be log in on google colab and on google drive with the account provided and not your personal one.

 2. **Install DeepFace:** Run the first code cell that installs the DeepFace library.
 This library is used for face recognition tasks.